-Brooks then reported to Fort Bragg, North Carolina for duty with the 82nd Airborne Division where he was assigned as executive officer in the 1st Battalion, 504th Parachute Infantry Regiment and then became deputy operations officer of the Division.
-He was subsequently selected to serve as aide-de-camp to the Chief of Staff of the United States Army from 1993-1995.
-Brooks returned to the 82nd Airborne Division and was named Commander of the 1st Battalion, 504th Parachute Infantry Regiment, followed by a key staff assignment as Chief of Operations for the XVIII Airborne Corps.
-He completed the U.S. Army War College in 1999 and returned a third time to the 82nd Airborne Division and assumed command of the 504th Parachute Infantry Regiment.
-Following command, he was selected for Brigadier General and deployed to Europe as Deputy Commanding General of the 1st Armored Division in 2001.
-In 2002, Brooks was appointed the 68th Commandant of Cadets at West Point.
-Brooks then reported to the Office of the Chief of Staff at the Pentagon where he served as Vice Director of Army Staff until retiring in 2006.
-He went on to become Vice President of National Security & Space Group for the Boeing Company in Washington, D.C.
+Brooks then reported to Fort Bragg, North Carolina in 1993 for duty with the 82nd Airborne Division where he was assigned as an executive officer in the 1st Battalion, 504th Parachute Infantry Regiment.
+He then became deputy operations officer the Division.
+After serving as aide-de-camp to the Chief of Staff of the United States Army, General Gordon R. Sullivan, Brooks was named commander of the 1st Battalion, 504th Parachute Infantry Regiment, and Chief of Operations for the XVIII Airborne Corps.
+He completed the U.S. Army War College in 1999 and then was deployed to Europe as Deputy Commanding General of the 1st Armored Division, U.S. Army Europe and Seventh Army in Germany.
+In 2002, Brooks was appointed Commandant of Cadets at the United States Military Academy and then served as a senior fellow in the Maxwell School of Government at Syracuse University.
+Brooks then served as Vice Director of Army Staff until retiring in 2006.
+He went on to become vice president of the National Security & Space Group for the Boeing Company in Washington, D.C.

 U.S. Army Brigadier General (Ret.)
-Leo A. Brooks, Jr. was interviewed by The HistoryMakers on July 23, 2013
+Leo A. Brooks, Jr. was interviewed by The HistoryMakers on July 23, 2013.